masaochi/TC/README.md

 - Boost C++ library
 - FFTW library (Note: If you compiled FFTW with the Intel compiler, please compile TC++ with the Intel compiler to avoid some errors.)
 - Eigen3 library
 - Quantum ESPRESSO (ver.
 6.2 or newer) is used in precalculation to get several information such as an initial guess of one-electron orbitals.
+TC++ requires xml and wfc files dumped by QE.

 ## Documentation
 Under construction... (available soon!)